Diary / Beauty / Jan 22, 2024

 When you first open a fresh package, break the seal to activate the color.
 Use your fingertips and gently dip into the balm, gently digging down to excavate a small amount.
 (You can see Bobbi demo it here, too.)

 From there, transfer it to both sets of fingers and lightly rub together to warm, and lightly start dabbing on.
 Begin at your cheeks, even if you plan on applying all over.
 Don’t smear or drag.
 If you like, a brush, like The Everything Brush, can also help seamlessly blend in as well.
 (See a how-to here.)
-Your fingers will be perfect for applying to your eyelids or lips, no brush necessary.
+Your fingers will be perfect for applying to your lips, no brush necessary.

 Quick note: For subsequent applications, either right after to build up to your desired intensity or the next day (or even after), you don’t need to break the seal again, in an untouched part of the balm.
 You can keep dipping into the portion you’ve already used, and once you need to get more product, move along and break into another part of the intact balm.